kodaloid/panini-php/README.md

    ```

 Although Panini is not an MVC framework, it does attempt to adhere to that
-methodology where beneficial.
+methodology where possible.
 So the `controllers` folder hosts PHP files for
 handling page requests.
 The `models` folder can be used (but not required) when
 using ORM technologies like Eloquent.
 The `views` folder usually mirrors
 controllers but with the .twig extension.
 And `app.php` is a PHP script that